 The museum, which has a 10,000-square-foot main structure, also features reconstructions of scenes from an old Western town.

-Exhibits from the past furnished with time frame items include an old post office, medical offices (including dental offices), dry goods store, pharmacy store, and bar.
+Exhibits from the past furnished with time frame items include an old post office, medical offices (including dental offices), dry goods store, a pharmacy store, and a bar.

 To truly understand how much has changed in Colorado, you must visit.

-Several historic buildings in the area, including a 1913 German Lutheran Church and an 1882 Denver and Rio Grande Railroad section house, will inspire your creativity.
+Several historic buildings in the area will inspire your creativity, including a 1913 German Lutheran Church and an 1882 Denver and Rio Grande Railroad section house.

 The opportunity to experience a real-life Old West saloon is here.